javi0x00/javi0x00/email_template.md

 # :memo: Notes
 ## EMAIL TEMPLATE
+### Learn
+1. What is it
+2. What does it do
+3. Why to use it
+4. Getting started
+5. Concepts
+6. Code samples
+7. Documentation
 ### Resources
 -[How to Code HTML Emails for Any Device](https://www.campaignmonitor.com/dev-resources/guides/coding-html-emails/)
 ### Terms and concepts